Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 University of Connecticut-Avery Point Profile

-Does a degree from University of Connecticut-Avery Point Worth It?
+Is a University of Connecticut-Avery Point Degree Worth It?

 How much does a degree from University of Connecticut-Avery Point Cost?

-The average annual cost of the degree at University of Connecticut-Avery Point is USD: 21603.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Connecticut-Avery Point is USD: 11504
+The average annual cost of the degree at University of Connecticut-Avery Point is $21,603.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Connecticut-Avery Point is $11,504.

 At University of Connecticut-Avery Point, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Connecticut-Avery Point as your choice in the form.

-How much a University of Connecticut-Avery Point Graduate make?
+How much does a University of Connecticut-Avery Point Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 73997.
-An average University of Connecticut-Avery Point graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $73,997.
+An average University of Connecticut-Avery Point graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools